Performance comparison: ReductStore vs. Minio

 print(f"Read {size / 1000_000} Mb from ReductStore: {time.time() - ts_read} s")

-For testing, we need to run the databases.
-It is easy to do with docker-compose:
+For testing purposes, we need to run the databases.
+This can easily be done using docker-compose:

 services: